faiyazmsamin/Healthcare-Website-Automated-With-Cypress/README.md

 **After Downloading The Project**
 ------------------------------------
-1. Install cypress by running the following command: npm install cypress Or (preferred) npm install cypress --save-dev
+1. Install cypress by running the following command: **npm install cypress**

+   Or (preferred) **npm install cypress --save-dev**

-Or npx cypress install --force
+   Or **npx cypress install --force**

-2. Open Test Runner by running the following command: npx cypress open Or node_modules\.bin\cypress open
+2. Open Test Runner by running the following command: **npx cypress open**

-*Might prompt the following pop up (only first time) for the windows users, ignore/cancel/cross this prompt and you can proceed!
+3. *Might prompt the following pop up (only first time) for the windows users, ignore/cancel/cross this prompt and you can proceed!

-To install Mochawesome Report run the following command: npm install --save-dev mochawesome Or npm install --save-dev mocha
+4. To install Mochawesome Report run the following command: **npm install --save-dev mochawesome** Or **npm install --save-dev mocha**

-To Run headless: ./node_modules/.bin/cypress run

-Run headed: node_modules\.bin\cypress run --spec cypress/integration/examples/Testfile.js --headed

-Run with Mochawesome report: run mocha node_modules\.bin\cypress run --reporter mochawesome